HigueraLab/Higuera_Shuman_and_Wolf_2021_PNAS/README.md

 #### File: "...R"
 Wirtten for R software (*.R file type), and fully commented, including dependencies.

+#### Subdirectory: "html"
+Matlab "markdown" html page that can be used to walk thorugh the script "Firgures_all_script.m", which includes the figures embeded in the html page.

 ## 2. DATA

 ####  1. SouthernRockies_site_metadata.csv